chalabaj/Snafu/README.md

 ## How to restart dynamics

-You can restart dynamics from the last completed step or from the chosen step depending on how often you wrote restart file in original dynamics.
+You can restart dynamics from the last completed step or from the chosen step depending on how often you wrote restart file in an original simulation.
 The restart.in file contains all needed information from the last completed simulation step.
-Similarly, checkpoints are created according to the **restart_write** option which sets the interval for writing a restart file (restart_400.in contains restart information from the step number 400).
+Similarly, checkpoints are created according to the **restart_freq** option which sets the interval for writing a restart file (restart_400.in contains restart information from the 400th step).
+File **input.in** should not be changed with an exception to extend the simulation time by increasing the **maxsteps** option.

-* To restart simuluation from the last completed step, **restart** option must be set to 1 and restart.in file must be in executing folder.
+* To restart simuluation from the last completed step, set **restart = 1** and restart.in file must be in executing folder.
-* To restart simuluation from some other step , **restart** option must be set to XX and restart_XX.in file must be in executing folder.
+* To restart simuluation from XX step, set **restart = XX** and restart_XX.in file must be in executing folder.

+During each restart, all previous output files (i.e. movie.xyz, energies.dat, restart*.in, input.in, state.dat, snafu.out, velocities.xyz and PES.dat) will be:
+a) copied if you restart from the last completed point (restart = 1)
+b) moved if you restart from the XX step (restart = XX)
+to the folder named **PREV_RUN${N}** where N depends on number of previous restarts.
+The reason is that, the output files are opened in the "append" mode.
+This will ensure the continuation of output files, however, the original files will rather be backed-up.
+This is important since the restart procedure trims the output files (except of the snafu.out) after XX step.
 ## Input.in options:

 [Settings]